tmgthb/Autonomous-Agents/README.md

 - SEIDR (Synthesize, Execute, Instruct, Debug, and Repair): introduces multi-agent iterative framework employing language models for program synthesis and debugging, utilizing SYNTHESIZE, EXECUTE, INSTRUCT, DEBUG, and RANK Agents along with associated components.
 - SEIDR framework iteratively refines program candidates through feedback from code execution and test failures, incorporating language models for synthesis, debugging, and instruction generation, guided by input-output pairs and task descriptions.
-- The framework explores repair-replace trade-off strategies and parent selection algorithms to overcome near-miss syndrome in program synthesis, aiming for fully autonomous programming with large language models.
+- The framework explores repair-replace trade-off strategies and parent selection algorithms to overcome near-miss syndrome in program synthesis, aiming for fully autonomous programming with LLMs.

 ---